equinix/metal-cli/docs/metal_vrf_delete.md

 ```
   -f, --force       Skips confirmation for the removal of the VRF.
   -h, --help        help for delete
-  -i, --id string   UUID of the VRF.
+  -i, --id string   Specify the UUID of the VRF
 ```

 ### Options inherited from parent commands